Restoring an Ancient System

 PARTNERS AND RATIONALE

-Today local residents, the Umm el-Jimal Project, the community-owned sustainable development cooperative Al Jawhara, Open Hand Studios, the Municipality of Umm el-Jimal, and other partners are collaborating to restore the ancient water system for modern use.
+Today local residents, the Umm el-Jimal Project, the Municipality of Umm el-Jimal, and other community-based partners are collaborating to restore the ancient water system for modern use.

 There are two rationales for the project.
 First, the brief, concentrated annual spring rains often flood the site, which poses a long-term threat to the ruins’ conservation.
 Restoring the ancient water system will help preserve the site by properly channeling and distributing these flows.
 Second, Jordan is one of the top ten water-poor countries on Earth.
 Restoring the water system will provide a sustainable, secure, and local source of water for modern Umm el-Jimal’s thousands of residents, their flocks, as well as local gardens and farms.